MicrosoftDocs/query-docs/query-languages/m/m-spec-functions.md

 * Errors raised when evaluating the expressions in the _expression-list_ or _function-body_ are propagated.

-* The number of arguments constructed from the _argument-list_ must be compatible with the formal parameters of the function, or an error is raised with reason code `"Expression.Error"`.
+* The number of arguments constructed from the _argument-list_ must be compatible with the parameters of the function, or an error is raised with reason code `"Expression.Error"`.
 The process for determining compatibility is defined in [Parameters](#parameters).

 ## Parameters

-There are two kinds of formal parameters that may be present in a _formal-parameter-list_:
+There are two kinds of parameters that may be present in a _parameter-list_:

 * A _required_ parameter indicates that an argument corresponding to the parameter must always be specified when a function is invoked.
-Required parameters must be specified first in the _formal-parameter-list_.
+Required parameters must be specified first in the _parameter-list_.
 The function in the following example defines required parameters `x` and `y`:

   ```powerquery-m
     [